ICB-DCM/Study-DFO/README.md

 An evaluation of the applicability of derivative-free optimization for parameter estimation in systems biology.
 Supplementary material for:

-> "Yannik Schälte, Paul Stapor, Jan Hasenauer.
+> Yannik Schälte, Paul Stapor, Jan Hasenauer.
 Evaluation of Derivative-Free Optimizers for Parameter Estimation in Systems Biology.
-FOSBE, 2018."
+FOSBE Conference Proceedings, 2018.

 ### Requirements